Thursday, December 18, 2008

-1. Streetwalker - 2 lbs and 9.5” W x 17” H x 6”D - Simple and compact
+- Streetwalker - 2 lbs and 9.5” W x 17” H x 6”D - Simple and compact

-2. Streetwalker Pro - 2.6 lbs and 10”W x 17.5” H x 7.5” D - Slightly larger in between a full size and small backpack
+- Streetwalker Pro - 2.6 lbs and 10”W x 17.5” H x 7.5” D - Slightly larger in between a full size and small backpack - this is my favorite size!

-3. Streetwalker HD - 3.8 lbs and 11.5” W x 19” H x 8.5” D - Full size backpack with room for a 15" laptop
+- Streetwalker HD - 3.8 lbs and 11.5” W x 19” H x 8.5” D - Full size backpack with room for a 15" laptop

-In this article I'm going to compare the Streetwalker Pro with the Glass Taxi that I know and love.
 As a point of reference my Glass Taxi is 2 lbs and 17” H x 8.5” W x 9.5” D. Officially ThinkTankPhoto states that the Streetwalker series is not a replacement for the Glass Taxi, but rather a different offering.
 In addition, size and weight wise the basic Streetwalker is most like the Glass Taxi, but since I use my Glass Taxi so much and long for a little extra space I decided to step up to the Streetwalker Pro.

 The first thing I noticed when I got the Streetwalker Pro was that it was light and super deep (2" deeper than my Glass Taxi).
 I've tried to show the difference in the photo of both bags below with my Glass Taxi in the front, but it is hard to get the full impact from just a photo.

-However, one really great thing I noticed about the interior is that it finally has good pockets!
+One really great thing I noticed about the interior is that it finally has good pockets!
 As you can see on the right hand side in the picture above it now has two big nice zipper pouches versus the one useless velcro pouch in the Glass Taxi.
 The same holds true for the exterior - there's tons of wonderful pockets with places to hold pens, model releases, keys, and so much more.
-This is one place where the Sidewalker Pro is a clear winner!
+This is one place where the Streetwalker Pro is a clear winner!

-From the exterior the new huge size pockets (show below) and the big pockets on the front (shown at the beginning of this article) make the Sidewalker Pro a very desirable bag to own.
+From the exterior the new huge size pockets (show below) and the big pockets on the front (shown at the beginning of this article) make the Streetwalker Pro a very desirable bag to own.
 I've always found you can't have enough pockets, and this is one bag where I've got more than I need (for now) and that's a good thing!

 Conclusion